binary-manu/arch-ansible/vagrant/README.md

 # Arch-Vagrant

-This project build on [Arch-Ansible](../README.md) to integrate it with Vagrant, taking the official box `archlinux/archlinux` and provisioniing it.
-Due to some choices made by the base box maintainers, some aspects are different with respect to an installation performed using Arch-Anisble alone.
+This project build on [Arch-Ansible](../README.md) to integrate it with Vagrant, taking the official box `archlinux/archlinux` and provisioning it.
+Due to some choices made by the base box maintainers, some aspects are different with respect to an installation performed using Arch-Ansible alone.
 For example, the base box uses GRUB instead of Syslinux.
 However, if you need to rapidly spin up an Arch Linux box for testing, these differences are likely to be of no concern.